Hernia Mesh Failure

 ManufacturerProduct

 People who had these brands implanted during surgery and experienced serious problems afterward filed lawsuits against the manufacturer after the mesh failed.
-As of mid-June 2023, there were 24,161 hernia mesh lawsuits pending.
+As of November 2024, there were 26,291 hernia mesh lawsuits pending.
+Settlement talks are ongoing, but no global settlements have been announced.

 What Should I Do if My Mesh Failed?

 If your doctor determines your mesh failed, document all treatment and preserve the failed mesh if you get it removed.
-You may need the mesh and your notes for evidence in a future legal claim.
+You may need the mesh for evidence in a future legal claim.

 Please seek the advice of a medical professional before making health care decisions.